-Explanations about what cancer is, how cancer cells differ from normal cells, and genetic changes that cause cancer to grow and spread.
+Understand how cancer cells differ from normal cells and genetics changes that cause cancer to grow and spread.

 Basic information about cancer statistics in the U.S. and how they are used to understand the impact of cancer on society and to develop strategies that address the challenges that cancer poses.